Rohit-Ragmahale/SWPlanet/README.md

 Simple application written in SwiftUI to demonstrate following things:

 * Build UI using SwiftUI
-* Manage Data in Online and Offline mode
+* Manage Data in Online and Offline mode:
   * Online data retrival using URLSession
   * Offline data storage using CoreData
 * NWPathMonitor used for checking network status